Swastik2442/emojiResponder/README.md

 Training Data is of the Form (Text, Emoji ID).
 Text Embedding are extracted from the [GloVe](https://nlp.stanford.edu/projects/glove/) Pre-trained Word Vector (*glove.6B.50d*) and for each input Text, the input example becomes the Embedding of each Word in the Text.

-The Input is split into Train, Test & Validate Sets and is used to train a Neural Network with Tensorflow.
+The Input is split into Train, Test & Validate Sets and is used to train a Neural Network with Keras.
 The Network outputs the predicted Emojis' Probabilities and the Emoji with the best Probability is checked against the actual Emoji.

 ## Infrastructure